liangwang/lumos/doc/index.rst

 Quick Start
 ===========

-Lumos is written in Python, so you definitely need a `python
-<http://www.python.org>`_ installation to run it.
-Before starting to use the Lumos
-framework, make sure you have meet the requirement for extra python
+Lumos is written in Python, so you need a `python <http://www.python.org>`_ installation to run it.
+Before starting to use the Lumos framework, make sure you have met the requirement for extra python packages:
-packages:

 * numpy and scipy